 - Make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has the responsibility for the administration of those affairs.
-In this Partnership, that officer is the Director of Finance; - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - Ensure the Annual Accounts are prepared in accordance with legislation (the Local Authority Accounts (Scotland) Regulations 2014), and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government Scotland Act 2003); and - Approve the Annual Accounts for signature.
+In this Partnership, that officer is the Assistant Chief Executive; - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - Ensure the Annual Accounts are prepared in accordance with legislation (the Local Authority Accounts (Scotland) Regulations 2014), and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government Scotland Act 2003); and - Approve the Annual Accounts for signature.

-The Director of Finance's responsibilities
+The Assistant Chief Executive's responsibilities

-The Director of Finance is responsible for the preparation of the Partnership's statement of accounts in accordance with proper practice as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 ("the Code of Practice").
+The Assistant Chief Executive is responsible for the preparation of the Partnership's statement of accounts in accordance with proper practice as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 ("the Code of Practice").

-In preparing this statement of accounts, the Director of Finance has:
+In preparing this statement of accounts, the Assistant Chief Executive has:

-- Selected suitable accounting policies and applied them consistently; - Made judgements and estimates that were reasonable and prudent; - Complied with legislation; - Complied with the Code of Practice on Local Authority Accounting in the UK; - Kept adequate accounting records which were up to date; and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- Selected suitable accounting policies and applied them consistently; - Made judgements and estimates that were reasonable and prudent; - Complied with legislation; - Complied with the Code of Practice on Local Authority Accounting in the UK; - · Kept adequate accounting records which were up to date; and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.